This week, for the second time on Chat With Traders, my guest is Morad or better known as; Futures Trader 71.

 So if you find that you took a great trade, you wanted to get long in the ES today before this rally up – you took a long and you just put your stop and that stop happened to be the low of the day and the market hit your stop and it turned around and ran up 16 points like it did today.
 You can’t attach all this “They’re watching me”, “I’m cursed”, “Nobody can do this”, “It’s a lie that people can trade and make money.
 This is all rigged.”, “This is all for the big guys.” – none of that is relevant.

-You have to understand that there is a statistical probably that your stop is going to be the high of day or low of day and it just so happened that time that was your time and if you look at it from a journaling perspective you’ll find that that occurrence, the fact that you caught the entire range of the day or the fact that you got stopped at the high or the low of the day, the occurrence is a lot less significant than your mind thinks it is and the mind thinks that it happens a lot more often and you’re the unlucky guy because you have this strong attachment to wanting every trade to be a winner and that’s what most people do when we do a trader intervention as a normal feature of being at Stage 5.
+You have to understand that there is a statistical probably that your stop is going to be the high of day or low of day and it just so happened that time that was your time and if you look at it from a journaling perspective you’ll find that that occurrence, the fact that you caught the entire range of the day or the fact that you got stopped at the high or the low of the day, the occurrence is a lot less significant than your mind thinks it is and the mind thinks that it happens a lot more often and you’re the unlucky guy because you have this strong attachment to wanting every trade to be a winner and that’s what most people do when we do a trader intervention.

 I did a trader intervention on a guy named Michael today on his live results and I really wanted to impress upon him the fact that how he remembers things because the issue he’s having really is he is not keeping good track of what’s happening, he has this confirmation bias in his mind – he’s remembering things not really as they are and we all do this.
 We spend a lot of time avoiding the loss.
 I can not, as a professional trader, spend all of my time figuring out how I can avoid a loss.